eyeonus/Trade-Dangerous/README.txt

   This command provides the primary trade run calculator functionality (it provides the functionality of the older TradeDangerous versions prior to 3.1)

-   Route options:
-     --from <station or system>
-       Lets you specify the starting station
-       e.g.
-         --from @Asellus/Beagle2
-         --fr beagle2
-         --fr asellusprim

-     --to <station or system>
-       Lets you specify the final destination.
-If you specify a station, it will finish at that exact station.
-If you specify a system, it will try all the stations in the target system. e.g.
-         --to Beagle2
-         --to lhs64

-     --start-jumps N
-     -s N
-       Considers stations from systems upto this many jumps from your specified start location.
-         --from beagle2 --ly-per 7.56 --empty 10.56 -s 2

-     --end-jumps N
-     -e N
-       Considers stations from systems upto this many jumps from your specified destination (--to).
-         --to lave -e 3      (find runs that end within 3 jumps of lave)

-     --via <station or system>
-       Lets you specify a station that must be between the second and final hop.
-       Requires that hops be at least 2. e.g.
-         --via Enterprise
-         --via Chango

-     --max-days-old N.NN
-     -MD N.NN
-       Filters out price data that exceeds a specified age in days e.g.
-         --max-days-old 7     (data less than a week old) -MD=2                (data less than 2 days old)

-     --pad-size SML?
-     --pad SML?
-     -p
-       Limit results to stations that match one of the pad sizes specified.
-         --pad ML?            (med, lrg or unknown only) -o ML?                 ""    ""      ""    ""
-         --pad ?              (unknown only),
-         --pad L              (large only, ignores unknown)

-     --black-market
-     -bm
-       Only consider stations that have a black market.

-     --ls-penalty N.NN
-     --lsp N.NN
-       DEFAULT: 0.5
-       Reduces the score of routes by this percentage for every 1000ls you have to travel to stations, which helps prioritize routes with a shorter supercruise time.
-       e.g.
-         --ls-penalty 2.5
-         --lsp=0              (disables this feature)

-     --ls-max N
-       DEFAULT: 0
-       Filter stations by their distance-to-star.
-Stations for which distance-to-star is known that have a distance above this will not be considered for trading.
-       e.g.
-         --ls-max 10000
-         --ls-m 32000

-     --unique
-     --uni
-       Only show routes which do not visit any station twice

-     --hops N
-       DEFAULT: 2
-       Maximum number of hops (number of cargo pickups) e.g.
-         --hops 8

-     --jumps-per N
-     --jum N
-       DEFAULT: 2
-       Limit the number of systems jumped to between each station e.g.
-         -jumps-per 5

-     --avoid ITEM/SYSTEM/STATION
-     --avoid AVOID,AVOID,...,AVOID
-     --av ITEM/SYSTEM/STATION
-     --av AVOID,AVOID,...,AVOID
-       Excludes the item/system/station matching the name from the database e.g.
-         --avoid Gold
-         --avoid Aulin
-         --avoid Enterprise
-         --avoid prise
-         --av gold,aulin,enterprise,anderson

    Ship/Trade options:
      --capacity N
      --cap N